smangham/project-novice/_episodes/06-project.md

 ![Selecting the settings tab](fig/06-project/project-settings-tab.png)
 ![Enabling issues](fig/06-project/project-settings-issues.png)

 Now we can start looking for problems with the project and recording them as issues.
-One immediate one is that there's no `develop`/`dev` branch - all the work has been done on the `master` branch:
+One immediate one is that there's no `develop`/`dev` branch - all the work has been done on the `master`/`main` branch:

 ![No dev branch](fig/06-project/issue-dev.png)

 {: .challenge}
 > ## Identifying issues
 > We've found one problem, but there's *plenty* more here.
 Take a look at your fork of the `project-novice-demo` repository, identify two more things wrong with the code, and raise them as issues.
 Don't try to run the code - there's more than enough things wrong with it that you can spot just from a quick read-through.
-> Once you've got your issues, create a kanban board on the repo and place them on it.
+> Once you've got your issues, create a new project board, link it to the repo, and place the issues on it.
 >
 >{: .solution}
 > > ## Solution